Ha Ling Peak: How to Hike This Canmore CLASSIC

 Ha Ling Peak Description

-Due to the closure of Alberta Parks in 2020, we could not start from the usual parking lot off the Smith Dorrien Highway.
-Instead, our journey began from our home in Canmore, which added an extra 450 meters and 16km onto the hike, a proper day.
+Due to Alberta Parks’ closure in April 2020, we could not start from the usual parking lot off the Smith Dorrien Highway.
+Instead, our journey began from our home in Canmore, which added an extra 450 meters and 16km to the hike, a proper day.
+It’s a nice challenge and provides a small Canmore Triple Crown or Quad taste.
+Plus, it felt like a rare opportunity to have the trail and summit to ourselves.

 Once past Whiteman’s Pond, parking takes place at the Goat Creek day-use area, which is now a large paved parking lot to accommodate all the visitors accessing the area.